-Credit unions are co-operatives which provide savings, loans and a range of services to their members.
+Credit unions are co-operatives which provide accounts, loans and a range of services to their members.
 Like building societies, they are mutuals owned and controlled by the members, not by external shareholders pushing for maximised profits.
 Each member has one vote, and volunteer directors are elected from the membership, by the membership.

 The idea of pooling member money to offer credit to individuals came about in late 19th century Europe as part of the emerging co-operative movement.
 The first official credit unions were founded in Germany in 1849 to save poor urban workers from resorting to loan sharks for financial help.

 Because there are so many, and they operate regionally, we have not included them on our score tables.
 Suffice to say that they are owned by members and only lend to members so there are unlikely to be any of the questionable shareholdings and investments that are the problem with banks.
-This will make them Best Buys for savings accounts and current accounts.

 What they offer

 Broadly speaking, they usually offer three types of service: savings accounts, loans and current accounts.
+Some also offer insurance.

 See if your local credit union offers an Engage account.